The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The rules on closing years apply to unincorporated businesses.
 These rules apply equally to businesses using the simplified cash basis.
-See the Simplified cash basis for small businesses guidance note.
+See the Eligibility for the simplified cash basis guidance note.

 These rules apply when a trader ceases to trade.

 In the final tax year, the profits arising in the period from the day after the previous basis period ended to the date of cessation are taxed.
-In other words, on cessation of trade any remaining profits are taxed, making sure there are no gaps or overlaps in the profits that are taxed.
-Overlap profit brought forward is then deducted, whether this is ‘real’ overlap as a result of the opening year rules or ‘transitional’ overlap as a result of the transitional rules.
+In other words, on cessation of trade, any remaining profits are taxed, making

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.